 Through our programs and services, the Guild is building an effective and diverse population of leaders that steward sustainable organizations.
 We develop leaders and organizations that are responsive to community needs, equipped with effective management tools, and prepared to advance issues of equity and inclusion through the arts.

 "On our behalf, the Guild is the field’s voice.
 It is our identity and it represents us in many venues.
-The Guild reinforces our objective to create greater community health and well being through the arts." - Eric Bachrach, CMS of Springfield, Springfield, MA
+The Guild reinforces our objective to create greater community health and well being through the arts." - Eric Bachrach, Community Music School of Springfield; Springfield, IL

 The leadership and collective voice of our membership is amplified through our Member Networks, the agenda of our annual Conference for Community Arts Education, and advocacy efforts on behalf of the field and in service to communities across the country.

 Creativity is essential to human development and healthy communities.